 Pacifica is committed to providing those facilities, faculty, curricula, resources, and administrative personnel that facilitate the free exchange of ideas.
 The school is dedicated to creating an academic environment that fosters the willing and enthusiastic participation of those individuals and groups who compose its community.
 At the same time, the school must protect itself from the legal, academic, and personal ramifications from the misuse of its computer and network resources.
 Thus, the school has placed reasonable limits on the use of its computing and network resources.
 Any policies contained herein are intended to preserve a learning environment characterized by mutual respect and the exchange of intellectual thoughts.
-The full text of Pacifica's Computer and Network Resource Acceptable Use Policy may be found at: https://www.pacifica.edu/student-services/information-technology/computer-network-acceptable-use-policy/.
+The full text of Pacifica's Computer and Network Resource Acceptable Use Policy may be found on Pacifica's webpage.